dimgerasimou/P-D-Systems/readme.md

 ## Description

-In this repo is located the source code required for the first exercise of the lesson Parallel and Distributed Systems.
+In this repo is located the source code required for the first homework exercise of the course Parallel and Distributed Systems.

 ## Dependencies

 - libmatio
+- opencilk (check that opencilk's clang is the one found in path)
+- pthreads
+- openmp

 ## Execution